 CARB, under Health & Safety Code Section 41954, has sole authority for certifying vapor recovery systems and their components for use in California.
 Equipment vendors submit their systems to CARB for testing and evaluation.
 Approved systems are issued an Executive Order, which sets specifications for the installation and operation of the system and lists allowable components and configurations.
 There are currently more than 80 Executive Orders in force for Phase I (vapor recovery during transfer of gasoline between any cargo tank and any stationary tank at GDF), Phase II (vapor recovery during motor vehicle refueling operations from any stationary tank at GDF) systems and Standing Loss Control (SLC) (passive emissions from aboveground tanks).
-Stations with Phase II controls are required to have Phase I controls, while almost all stations with Phase I are also required to have Phase I and Phase II requirements based on size limitations and technical considerations.
+Stations with Phase II controls are required to have Phase I controls, while almost all stations with Phase I are also required to have Phase II recovery.
+Most aboveground tanks are required to have SLC.
+Regulation 8-7 includes several exemptions for Phase I and Phase II requirements based on size limitations and technical considerations.
 Most GDFs exempt from vapor recovery requirements are small, non-retail facilities with low throughputs that service a limited fleet of vehicles.
 Many refuel vehicles such as boats or aircraft for which Phase II vapor recovery is not effective.